-THE YOUNG INSTRUCTED IN THE GOSPEL NARRATIVE; or an explanation of the principal events in the life of our Lord Jesus Christ, continuously arranged.
-By the Author of "Bible Stories for Very Little Children;" with Recommendatory Preface, by Thomas Drew, D.D. maps, plates, &c.
+THE YOUNG INSTRUCTED IN THE GOSPEL NARRATIVE.
+By the Author of "Bible Stories for Very Little Children;" with Recommendatory Preface, by Rev. Thomas Drew, D.D. maps, &c.
+18mo.
+4s. cloth.

-SKETCHES OF IRISH HISTORY, Antiquities, Religion, Customs and Manners.
-By the Author of "Three Years in Italy," with Preface by Charlotte Elizabeth; adapted for the Young and for Families; with map and plates, 5s.
+SKETCHES OF IRISH HISTORY, Antiquities, Beligion, Customs, and Manners.
+By the Author of "Three Years in Italy;" with Preface by Charlotte Klizabeth; adapted for the Young and for Families, with map and plates, 5s.
+6d.

+SECOND CAUSES; OR UP AND BE DOING.
+By Charlotte Elizabeth.
+Foolscap Svo.
+Sc.
 6d. cloth.

-SECOND CAUSES: OR UP AND BE DOING.
-By

-Charlotte Elizabeth.
-Foolscap 8vo.
-3s.
-6d. cloth.
 "I feel peculiar pleasure in warmly recommending this excellent production.
-Many a profitable suggestion will it supply, and many an animating and spirit-cheering reflection will it impart."-Recommendation by Rev. Hugh White.
+Many a profitable suggestion will it supply, and many an animating and spirit-cheering reflection will it impart."-Rev. Hugh White.